juicedata/juicefs/README.md

 ![JuiceFS Architecture](docs/images/juicefs-arch.png)

 JuiceFS relies on Redis to store file system metadata.
-Redis is a fast, open-source, in-memory key-value data store and very suitable for store the metadata.
+Redis is a fast, open-source, in-memory key-value data store and very suitable for storing the metadata.
 All the data will store into object storage through JuiceFS client.

 ![JuiceFS Storage Format](docs/images/juicefs-storage-format.png)

 The storage format of one file in JuiceFS consists of three levels.
 The first level called **"Chunk"**.
 Each chunk has fixed size, currently it is 64MiB and cannot be changed.
 The second level called **"Slice"**.
 The slice size is variable.
 A chunk may have multiple slices.
 The third level called **"Block"**.
-Like chunk, it's size is fixed.
-By default one block is 4MiB and you could modify it when format a volume (see following section).
+Like chunk, its size is fixed.
+By default one block is 4MiB and you could modify it when formatting a volume (see following section).
 At last, the block will be compressed and encrypted (optional) store into object storage.

 ## Getting Started